 What is MGD?

-Meibomian Gland Dysfunction (MGD) is a condition where the meibomian glands are inflamed and are releasing poorer quality oils in reduced quantities or in some cases, not at all.
-Meibomian Gland Dysfunction is common eye condition and is considered a form of posterior blepharitis.
+Meibomian Gland Dysfunction (MGD) is a condition where the meibomian glands are inflamed and are releasing poorer quality oils in reduced quantities or, in some cases, not at all.
+Meibomian Gland Dysfunction is a common eye condition and is considered a form of posterior blepharitis.

-The meibomian glands are oil producing glands that are located on both the top and bottom eyelid margin.
-This oil creates the front layer of your tear film and its main role is to help create a smooth tear layer on the eye as well as prevent the tears from evaporating.
-It is important component needed to create clear, crisp vision.
+The meibomian glands are oil-producing glands that are located on both the top and bottom eyelid margins.
+This oil creates the front layer of your tear film, and its main role is to help create a smooth tear layer on the eye as well as prevent the tears from evaporating.
+It is an important component needed to create clear, crisp vision.

 What are the symptoms of MGD?